 The battery capacity is equal to 2.2 Ah.

-advanced mode of this battery capacity calculator, you can compute three other parameters of a battery.
+If you expand the "Other battery parameters" section of this battery capacity calculator, you can compute three other parameters of a battery.

 C-rate of the battery.
 C-rate is used to describe how fast a battery charges and discharges.
 For example, a 1C battery needs one hour at 100 A to load 100 Ah.
 A 2C battery would need just half an hour to load 100 Ah, while a 0.5C battery requires two hours.